stvliu/thingsboard.github.io/_includes/docs/devices-library/blocks/microcontrollers/camera-code-to-program-block.md

   }

   if (!tb.connected()) {
-      // Connect to the ThingsBoard
+      // Connect to the GridLinks
       Serial.print("Connecting to: ");
       Serial.print(THINGSBOARD_SERVER);
       Serial.print(" with token ");